-The three steps below are the basics of using your temperature controller.
+The four steps below are the basics of using your temperature controller.
 The User's Manual is a reference that explains the controller more fully as well as some of its more sophisticated features.
 It's recommended that new users unfamiliar with process controllers read the entire manual carefully.
 The controller is preprogrammed for use with heating mantles fitted to round bottomed flasks running "typical" organic reactions (i.e., non-polymeric reactions in solvents such as THF, toluene, DMF, etc.).
 If the controller is used with this type of reaction, the 3 steps below will help you get started.

-To use heaters other than heating mantles: See Section 2.

-Do not use the controller to heat oil baths: See Section 3.2 & Appendix I.
+To use heaters other than heating mantles:See Section 2.Do not use the controller to heat oil baths:See Section 3.2 & Appendix I.For polymer synthesis, atypical, expensive, or safety critical reactions:See Appendix II.